honojs/website/docs/concepts/benchmarks.md

 ### On Bun

-The followings show the results on Bun.
+The following screenshots show the results on Bun.

 ![bench](/images/bench09.png)